kuros/random-jpa/README.md

 ## Supported Database
 1. Microsoft SQL Server
+2. Oracle
-2. NONE (You can still use functionality, but the dependency has to provided/maintained manually).
+3. NONE (You can still use functionality, but the dependency has to provided/maintained manually).

 ## Supported JPA Implementation
 1. Hibernate (Version - 4.3.7.Final)